-Our Project Management process is designed to effectively manage change, drive competitive advantage, and deliver high quality results and best value services both on time and within budget.
+JAB’s project management process is designed to effectively manage change, drive competitive advantage, and deliver high-quality results and best-value services both on time and within budget.

 - Integration and management of resources and communications

-- Measure and monitor progress through application of a comprehensive Quality Assurance and Control Plan
+- Measurement and monitoring progress through application of a comprehensive quality assurance and control plan

-The key to any project start is a good plan that defines all the tasks that are required to complete the project, the order in which they must be accomplished, their time duration, the resources required for each task, and the cost of these resources
+The key to any successful project start is an organized plan that defines all required tasks, the order in which they must be accomplished, time duration, the resources required for each task, and the cost of these resources.

-Many projects start with ill-defined requirements which is the number one reason for cost and schedule overruns leading to project failure.
-Our requirements definition process and tracking methodology reduces project risk and adds greater probability of project success.
+Many projects start with ill-defined requirements – this is the number one reason for cost and schedule overruns and eventual project failure.
+Our requirements definition process and tracking methodology reduces project risk and add greater probability of project success.

-On order to ensure that standards of quality are being met, it is critical that the PM practice systematic monitoring and evaluation of the various aspects of a project, service, or facilities applying both standardized metrics ant those developed to address the unique aspect of each project.
+In order to ensure that standards of quality are being met, it is critical that the PM practices systematic monitoring and evaluation of all aspects of a project, service, or facility, applying both standardized metrics ant those developed to address the unique aspect of each project.

-Our Risk Management Plan includes the identification, assessment, and prioritization of both positive and negative, risks.
-Once identified followed resources are coordinated to minimize, monitor, and control the probability of negative events or to maximize the opportunities of positive events
+Our Risk Management Plan includes the identification, assessment, and prioritization of both positive and negative risks.
+Once identified, resources are coordinated to minimize, monitor, and maximize the opportunity for positive results.

-Organizational and program assessment to determine the right acquisition strategy to ensure programs and projects acquire the right resources, at the right time while planning for performance based management
+Our organizational and program assessments determine the proper acquisition strategy to ensure the acquisition of appropriate resources at the right time, all while planning for performance-based management.